lib64/knifefish128/README.md

 ./kf128 -e -i input.txt -o input_encrypted.txt -p "marbles"
 ```

-The program will generate a 16 byte iv from /dev/urandom on unix systems,
-and from RtlGenRandom on windows systems, unless one is specified with -k.
+The program will generate a 16 byte iv from /dev/urandom unless one is specified with -k.

 Any iv specified with -k must be exactly 16 bytes.